dnwiebe/Scala_Katas/README.md

 player or the other and produce the proper representation of the game's score at each step.

-Prohibit scoring after the game has ended.
+Prohibit further scoring after the game has ended.